vchaudhary3/GraphicsTown/README.md

 # GraphicsTownJS
-GraphicsTown2015 in JavaScript - basic framework code for CS559
+GraphicsTown in JavaScript - basic framework code for CS559